castellanossfelipe/Airport-Connectivity-Visualization/README.md

 **By Charlie Ratliff & Felipe Castellanos**
 Visualizing airports, airlines, planes, and commercial routes using data from [OpenFlights.org](https://openflights.org/).

----

 ## Overview

 This project uses proportional symbol mapping to visualize global airport connectivity.
 Each airport is represented by a bubble whose size reflects the number of outgoing routes, making it easy to identify major air travel hubs across continents.

----

 ## Dataset

-We use OpenFlights’ dataset containing over 10,000 data points across four CSVs:
+We use a [Kaggle compilation of OpenFlights’ dataset] (https://www.kaggle.com/datasets/ahmadrafiee/airports-airlines-planes-and-routes-update-2024?resource=download&select=airports.csv) containing over 10,000 data points across four CSVs:

 - **`airlines.csv`** — Airline identifiers and info
 - **`airports.csv`** — Coordinates and metadata of each airport